 “Buracay”, “White Beach: One of the top 10 beaches in the world”

-On our next move within the Philippines we traveled southwest of the country to this little piece of paradise, the island of Boracay.
+On our next move within the Philippines we travelled southwest of the country to this little piece of paradise, the island of Boracay.
 It’s been just 4 months since I was in another piece of paradise on the other side of the planet, 15500 kilometres to the west of Boracay, 15000 of them being the vast of the Pacific Ocean; San Pedro Ambergris in Belize (or La Isla Bonita as it is better known).
 Thankfully in this occasion weather made a huge difference to what was back then in the Caribbean with a horrible one!
 Although our second day was quite cloudy I have to admit it was even a relief after the intense heat and unbearable sun from the first day.

 The island of Boracay is located in the region called Western Visayas.
 It’s so small that the nearest airports are on the larger neighbouring island of Panay, but easily to commute from/to as described in the transport section below.